ENG 331: Drama 1485-1603

 Edition Critique and Recitation, due during Week VI, 20%

-Meet with me one-on-one, to do two things:
+Meet with me one-on-one for 20 minutes, to do two things:

-first, present and defend an informal critique, based on early print or manuscript evidence, of one of our class editions;
+second, present and defend an informal critique, based on early print or manuscript evidence, of one of our class editions.

 Click here for a full description of this assignment.